johnpatrickmorgan/FlowStacks/README.md

 ## Limitations

-Currently, SwiftUI does not support increasing the navigation stack by more than one in a a single update.
+Currently, SwiftUI does not support increasing the navigation stack by more than one in a single update.
 The `Stack` object will throw an assertion failure if you try to do so.